reframejs/reframe/docs/overview.template.md

 MWAs are about combining non-interactive views with interactive views.

 We believe MWAs to be the future of web dev.

+For example, your landing page or your about page may have no interactive views would be wasetfull.
+And if you have a interactive search page, then you can add the frontend to that page.

 <br/>